CloudlyFog/BankSystem7/README.md

         optionsBuilder.UseSqlServer();
     }
 ````
+ 3. You use methods incorrectly.
+ **Example**:
- 3. You use methods incorrectly. <br> **Example**:<br> You wanna delete operation therefore You have to use method `DeleteOperation(...)` but You use method `CreateOperation(...)`  and of course You'll get an exception because method `CreateOperation(...)`has return type `ExceptionModel` and it'll returns `ExceptionModel.OperationFailed` because same operation already exist in the database which You are using.
+ You want to delete operation therefore You have to use method `DeleteOperation(...)` but You use method `CreateOperation(...)`  and of course You'll get an exception because method `CreateOperation(...)`has return type `ExceptionModel` and it'll returns `ExceptionModel.OperationFailed` because same operation already exist in the database which You are using.

 #### **Remember!**
 Always change connection string either directly in context class, repository classes or use class BankServiceOptions for configuration.